 - Jupyter: Jupyter, a development environment, makes it possible to use Python to analyze, graph, and perform machine learning functions on code.
 For data scientists that would like to enhance their skills, Python is an ideal option.

-There are a few Python frameworks, which help you work quickly and efficiently in the coding language.
+There are countless Python frameworks that can help you work quickly and efficiently to create powerful applications.

 - Django: Django is a Python framework focused on speed and agility.
 When building web applications with the help of Python, you will create web applications efficiently while using less code.
 The mantra for Django users is DRY (Don’t Repeat Yourself).